British Shorthair health: prevention and common problems to know

 Hygiene and regular care

-Brushing: weekly brushing is generally enough for its short coat, to intensify daily during the moult to eliminate dead hairs and prevent the formation of hair balls.
+Brushing : A weekly brushing is generally sufficient for its short coat, to be intensified daily during shedding season to eliminate dead hairs and prevent the formation of hairballs.

 Dental care: Brushing of teeth is the most effective.

-Attentive monitoring of alert signs: be careful with any change in the behavior or appearance of your cat: loss of appetite or unexplained weight, frequent vomiting or diarrhea, breathing difficulties, coughs, lethargy, lameterie, increase in thirst or mictions, changes in cleanliness habits.
-These signs must motivate a quick veterinary consultation.
+Attentive monitoring of alert signs ’: Be attentive à any change in behavior or l’appearance of your cat: loss of appétit or unexplained weight loss, vomiting or frequent diarrhées, difficultés breathing, cough, léthargy, limping, increased thirst or urination, changes in cleaning habits.
+These signs should prompt a rapid vétérinary consultation

 In conclusion, if the British Shorthair is predisposed to certain pathologies, an knowledge of these risks, coupled with active prevention measures throughout his life - ranging from the judicious choice of the breeder to daily care, through regular veterinary follow -up and an adapted diet - makes it possible to minimize these risks and offer this magnificent companion a healthy and fulfilled existence.
 His well-being depends greatly on the attention and care that you will provide to him.